SebasOcampoo/IoTCamp/FinalProjects/readme.md

 ### Test

-You can run this WebJob in VisualStudio.
+You can run this WebJob in Visual Studio.

 ### Publish
-Deploy this project as Azure WebJob in the Azure API App created before, using VisualStudio.
+[Deploy](https://docs.microsoft.com/en-us/azure/app-service-web/websites-dotnet-deploy-webjobs#a-iddeployadeploy-a-webjobs-project) this project a continuous Azure WebJob in the Azure API App created before, using Visual Studio.